deoninja/chatapp-node-socketio-mysql-react/README.md

-  firstName VARCHAR(255) NOT NULL, lastName VARCHAR(255) NOT NULL, role ENUM('rider', 'client') NOT NULL, created_at timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP );
+  firstName VARCHAR(255) NOT NULL, lastName VARCHAR(255) NOT NULL, role ENUM('rider', 'client') NOT NULL, created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP );

 CREATE TABLE messages (